sonelrubin/dynamics-365-contact-center/contact-center/implement/set-up-embedded-experience.md

 8. Edit the ‘Dynamics 365 Call Center Adapter’ call center file.

-9. Update the CTI Adapter URL and save.
-This widget URL is the same one you used for testing Dynamics Call Center.
+9. Update the CTI Adapter URL and save your changes.
+The URL for this widget is the same as the one you used for testing the Dynamics Call Center.
+You can find the CTI Adapter URL on the welcome page of the Contact Center admin center.
+Alternatively, you can create your embedded widget URL using this template: `https://ccaas-embed-prod.azureedge.net/widget/index.html?dynamicsUrl=https://[ORG_URL]&tenantId=[TENANT_ID]&msdynembedmode=3`.
+Replace `[ORG_URL]` with your organization's URL (for example, `msdynccaas.crm.dynamics.com`) and `[TENANT_ID]` with your tenant ID (for example, `8cd46c97-38dd-4560-9228-3df8a717a198`).

 10. Select Manage Call Center Users and then choose Add more users.